yet-another-consulting-company/spray-and-pray/README.md

 # SPRAY and PRAY
 A bash script for sending Kafka messages in bulk with Confluent Cloud CLI.
-The scripts sends all json files in a specificed directory to a specified topic.
+The script takes a topic as input and looks for a directory with that name and procduces one message to the Kafka Topic per file.
 The file name will be the kafka key and the message payload will be the file contents.
 The script creates a new key/secret pair for each run and deletes it afterwards.

 ## Prerequisites